-What Is a Good UCAT UK Score in 2025?
+What Is a Good UCAT UK Score?

-1 month ago by Chris
+5 days ago by Chris

 UCAT UK students also receive a separate score for UCAT Situational Judgement, expressed in one of four bands, with band 1 being the highest: